Pioreactor/docs.pioreactor/developer-guide/07-Plugins/01-intro-plugins.md

 :::

 :::info
 How do you add this to your /pioreactors page in the UI?
-See [here](/developer-guide/adding-plugins-to-ui).
+See [here](/developer-guide/plugins/jobs-and-automations-to-ui).
 :::

+## When your plugin has UI or data files

+Some plugin files run on each Pioreactor, while others are read by the leader UI.
+Runnable jobs and automations usually belong on the Pioreactor that runs them.
+Charts, datasets, and database setup usually belong on the leader.

+If you're packaging a plugin for others to install, see the file layout in [Packaging plugins to share](/developer-guide/plugins/python-package#organizing-your-files).

 ## 2. `pip`-installable plugins

 An alternative to placing Python files in the `plugins` folder is to bundle your code into a Python package that can be installed over the internet.
 This is the best way to ship your code to many users, and is pretty easy!
-We have a full guide on how to [create a Pioreactor Python package](/developer-guide/plugin-as-python-package).
+We have a full guide on how to [create a Pioreactor Python package](/developer-guide/plugins/python-package).